A novel thirty years in the making

 2. Were there too many characters to keep track of, the right amount, or did you lose track of anyone?

-3. Did the world make sense to you - the technology, the rules, the factions, and the organizations?
-Anything you wished you understood more clearly?
+3. Did the world make sense to you: the technology, the rules, the factions, and the organizations?
+Was there anything you wanted explained more clearly?

-4. Were any place names, group names, or terms hard to keep straight or easy to mix up?
+4. Were any place names, group names, or terms hard to keep straight?

 5. Did the story ever feel like it was explaining too much to you instead of letting events happen?